rodrigoiii/skeleton-outdated/README.md

 * The controller class should has suffix 'Controller'.
 * The middleware class should has suffix 'Middleware'.
 * The request class should has suffix 'Request'.
+* When you remove the Validation Rule, delete Validation Exception also.

 ## License
 My Framework is released under the MIT Licence.
 See the bundled LICENSE file for details.